elisavetsky/thesykstem/content/product/the-sykstem-knit-sweater-zucchini/index.md

 - size: "xxxl"
   stock: 13

-main_alt: "This is the most snug blanket of a sweater around, just feel for yourself."
+main_alt: "This is the most snug blanket of a sweater around.
+Just feel for yourself."
-description: "This is the most snug blanket of a sweater around, just feel for yourself."
+description: "This is the most snug blanket of a sweater around.
+Just feel for yourself."
 material: "100% hemp"
 ---